cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/creatures/magic.md

 - `directed_push` pushes things in a single direction away from you.

+- `noise` makes noise at a loudness equal to the spell's damage.

 - `WONDER` - Unlike the above, this is not an "effect" but a "flag".
 This alters the behavior of the parent spell drastically: The spell itself doesn't cast, but its damage and range information is used in order to cast the extra_effects.
 N of the extra_effects will be chosen at random to be